 Last summer, Michelle Pack was just doing what parents do in every playground across the country—helping her daughter on the slide.
 At 14 months, Annetta was too young to go alone, so Michelle went down the slide with her daughter nestled between her legs.

-That evening Annetta, who had been walking since she was10 months old, would not put weight on her leg.
-By the next morning she wouldn’t stand in her crib, so Michelle took her to the Orthopaedic and Sports Medicine Center.
+That evening Annetta, who had been walking since she was 10 months old, would not put weight on her leg.
+By the next morning she wouldn’t stand in her crib, so Michelle took her to Anne Arundel Medical Center’s Orthopedic and Sports Medicine Specialists.

 “It’s not something that needs surgery,” says Dr. Holt.
 “Usually they just need a cast, but the parent is devastated that he or she broke the child’s leg.”

 Like most parents, Michelle says she had never heard about the risks of sliding with a toddler.
 Dr. Holt says it isn’t being publicized in the medical community either.
 So, about four years ago, he began to campaign for public awareness on sliding board safety.
 The word has been spreading steadily since he received attention in The New York Times and in local news outlets.